habitat-sh/on-prem-builder/README.md

 ## Setup

-1. Clone this repo (or unzip the archive you have downloaded from the Github release page) at the desired machine where you will stand up the Chef Habitat Builder on-prem
+1. Clone this repo (or unzip the zip archive you previously downloaded from the Github release page) at the desired machine where you will stand up the Chef Habitat Builder on-prem
 1. `cd ${SRC_ROOT}`
 1. `cp bldr.env.sample bldr.env`
 1. Edit `bldr.env` with a text editor and replace the values appropriately.
 Consider helping us to improve Chef Habitat as well by changing the `ANALYTICS_ENABLED` setting to `true` and providing an optional company name.

+## Installation

 1. `./install.sh`
 1. `sudo systemctl restart hab-sup`